Buying a home with the HBP, how does that work?

 In order to help you keep track and make your payments more easily, the CRA will send you an annual statement of account with details on the amounts reimbursed to date and the outstanding balance.
 You will also be notified of the exact amount due in the current year.

 All of this information will be available to you at all times when you consult MyAccount using the MyCRA mobile app.

 When the time comes to reimburse your HBP, it's important to distinguish these amounts from your regular RRSP contributions.
 As amounts withdrawn as part of the HBP come from past RRSP contributions, you may not contribute them a second time.
 All your reimbursements need to be declared separately using Schedule 7, which you need to attach to your federal tax return each year.

 As the CRA will use this document to determine your statement of account and repayment schedule, you need to file a tax return every year, even if you have no income or pay no tax.

 Get an added boost with a tax credit for first-time home buyers

-In addition to being eligible for the HBP, you and your partner can benefit from the First-Time Home Buyers' Tax Credit (HBTC), from both the federal and provincial governments.
-If it's your first property, by combining the two credits in 2021, you and your partner can share up to $1376 in tax savings.
+In addition to being eligible for the HBP, you and your partner can benefit from the First-Time Home Buyers' Tax Credit (HBTC).
+This tax credit entitles Quebec residents to claim up to $1,500 federally and up to $1,500 provincially for the 2023 tax year.
 You can also apply for this credit if you were not a homeowner for the last 4 years.